-The Arnprior Community Improvement Plan has been updated to reflect evolving needs of the Town since the adoption of its first CIP in 2011.
-The vision, goals and objectives have been renewed in order to align with the Town's current strategic direction, planning policies, and provincial policy initiatives.
+The Arnprior Community Improvement Plan reflects the evolving needs of the Town and has been developed with a vision, set of goals and objectives that align with the Town's strategic direction, planning policies, and provincial policy initiatives.
 The Town Leadership Strategy identifies Town-led endeavours that will support the vision of the Plan.
-As part of the update, the financial incentive programs have been increased from six to ten programs to support existing and new businesses in Arnprior.
-In recognition of the successful revitalization of Downtown Arnprior, the financial incentive programs have been expanded to include eligible properties throughout the Town.
+A total of nine financial incentive programs have been established to support existing and new businesses in Arnprior.
 Combined, these tools will assist in improving the social, economic and environmental health of the Town.